 Fujitsu says its biggest shareholder to unload its stake

-Feb 7 Japan's Fujitsu Ltd said on Tuesday its biggest shareholder would sell most of its stake in the electronics conglomerate, part of a plan by the two firms to unwind their cross-shareholdings.
-Fuji Electric Co plans to unload 168.9 million shares.
+A logo of Fujitsu is pictured at CEATEC JAPAN 2016 at the Makuhari Messe in Chiba, Japan, October 3, 2016.
+Japan's Fujitsu Ltd said on Tuesday its biggest shareholder would sell most of its stake in the electronics conglomerate, part of a plan by the two firms to unwind their cross-shareholdings.

 Start the conversation, or Read more at Reuters.